A Smaller School?

 Build in Buffer Time

-Here's a secret from veteran producers: add 10-15% buffer time throughout your run of show.
+Add 10–15% buffer time throughout your run of show.
 Speakers run long.
 Tech glitches happen.
-Bathroom breaks take longer than planned.
+Place buffers strategically after Q&A sessions, before VIP segments, and at meal transitions.

 Conduct Table Reads and Rehearsals